Viinixxs/Viinixxs/README.md

 • 𝐈dgaf about ships, i am indifferent towards most of them, though i do NOT tolerate problematic ships or ships considered as proship/darkship + people who support those DNI!.

 • 𝐈 make insults as a joke towards friends sometimes, please feel free to tell me if i ever said or done anything that hurts your feeling.
-I also make ALOT of brainrot jokes (67, alpha wolf, aura, konichiwassup! + other japanenglish words, etcetc) and sometimes poop jokes though i will try to limit it if ur uncomf with it, just tell me, apparently some ppl i've interacted with got annoyed cause of this, so just uhh be aware ig.
+I also make ALOT of brainrot jokes (67, alpha wolf, aura, konichiwassup! + other japanenglish words, etcetc) and sometimes poop jokes though i will try to limit it if ur uncomf with it,apparently some ppl i've interacted with got annoyed cause of this, so just uhh be aware ig.

 • 𝐖ant to contact me? add me in discord i am `@viinixxs`, My dms are always open, but expect late replies.
 For other socials (tiktok, insta, etc) please ask me for it directly, i don't like giving some of my socials away unless asked for it.